sgrao001/MyBooks/tom/Theater of the mind.md

 Harmonious living is a result of effortless exchanges of energy, a consequence of smooth energy flows in and out of the halo.
 Smooth flow is a function of,

 <p style="margin-left: 30px; line-height: 1.4; font-style: italic;">
-The turbulence of outside energy, The size of the halo, The amount and intensity of the energy attracted into it, The number of residual footprints, and the effort to release them. </p>
+The turbulence of outside energy, the size of the halo, the amount and intensity of the energy attracted into it, the number of residual footprints, and the effort to release them. </p>
 The value of smooth flow is to allow for timely energy spend on,

 <p style="margin-left: 30px; line-height: 1.4; font-style: italic;">
-Wide observation scans, Selective consumption, Focused action, Receipt of timely feedback, A continuous need to release residual energy footprints and Lessen the reliance on dis-passionate, impromptu and inconsequential living.</p>
+Wide observation scans, selective consumption, focused action, receipt of timely feedback, a continuous need to release residual energy footprints and lessen the likelihood of dis-passionate, impromptu and inconsequential living.</p>
 Everything and everyone in nature is transmitting energy back and forth.
-The three wise men must
+The three wise men must,

 <p style="margin-left: 30px; line-height: 1.4; font-style: italic;">
-Set the pace of engagement, and Set the pace of the release of footprints. <br>
-Retain focus on doing the “right” thing, in the “best” way, and with “compassion”. </p>
+Set the pace of engagement, set the pace of the release of footprints, retain focus on doing the “right” thing, in the “best” way, and with “compassion”. </p>

 The primary goal of harmonious living is

 <p style="margin-left: 30px; line-height: 1.4; font-style: italic;">
-Energy conservation, Smooth flow in the halo, and Lowering the need for corrective action (release of footprints in the halo).</p>
+Energy conservation, smooth flow in the halo, and lower the need for corrective action (release of footprints in the halo).</p>
 <p style="text-align: center; font-style: bold;"> ~***~ </p>
 <div style="break-after: page;"></div><br>
 ![[000iReleaseFootprints.jpeg]]